 The Council serves as the final "review" body for all policy recommendations emanating from District committees.

-The Council remains the highest policy articulation group for the District, and therefore must insure that all District constituencies have had adequate participation in the formation of policy issues.
+The Council remains the highest policy articulation group for the District, and therefore must ensure that all District constituencies have had adequate participation in the formation of policy issues.

 College Council will review District plans with an eye to identifying aspects of the plans that have implications for policy, procedures and/or committee charges.
 The purpose of this review will be to ensure that appropriate conversations have taken place between initiators/authors of the plans and the constituent group(s) or District personnel responsible for the policy, procedure and/or committee charges.